-Thrush is a yeast infection that can affect both men and women, though it is more often associated with women.
+Bacterial Vaginosis is a yeast infection that can affect both men and women, though it is more often associated with women.
 It may also be called thrush, vaginitis and yeast infections

 Click for more details